 Because their value isn’t directly associated with ownership, these tokens could also be exempt from the laws that will probably be applied to their security counterparts.
 They can be a popular fundraising method where a company bypasses traditional institutional investors and venture capitals by going straight to its customers.

 Why does the distinction between the two terms matter?

-If you want to understand the world of cryptocurrency and blockchain, you need to be aware of the definitions.
-Token and cryptocurrency are very often used interchangeably in the mainstream, which adds to the confusion but at least you’ll be able to discern which is which.
+If you want to understand the world of cryptocurrency and blockchain, you need to be aware of the terminology and definitions.
+Token and cryptocurrency are very often used interchangeably in the mainstream, which only adds to the confusion, but at least now you’ll be able to discern which is which.

 While a cryptocurrency operates independently and uses its own platform, a token is merely a cryptocurrency built on top of another pre-existing blockchain.
 All tokens are cryptos, but not all cryptos are tokens.

-If you’re analysing an independent crypto that has multiple projects each with their native tokens built on its blockchain, you know it’s a reliable product trusted by many developers which increases your earning potential.
-The more applications are built on that blockchain, the better.
+If you’re analysing an independent crypto that has multiple projects, each with their native tokens built on its blockchain, you know it’s a reliable product trusted by many developers, which increases your earning potential.
+The more applications that are built on that blockchain, the better.

 Conversely, if you’re assessing the potential value of a token-based project, it helps if it’s supported by a highly respected blockchain such as EOS or Ethereum.

 Never neglect the value of doing your own research.
 Now you know the difference between tokens and cryptocurrencies, but there is much more to discover.